I Think My Husband Hates Me

 We all can say things we don't really mean in the heat of the moment, but when you repeatedly hear your husband say he hates you, what else can you do but believe he really, truly does.

-It's not always that black and white, however.
 What can make it more challenging, and even more confusing, is when your husband says he hates you but also says he loves you.
-The conflicting messages can almost be harder than knowing his feelings are true.
+These conflicting messages can almost be harder than knowing his hateful feelings are true.

 Here's an example:

 My husband and I have been together for 16 years we have just celebrated our 9th wedding anniversary together.
 I arranged a wedding weekend out of town.
-The 1st day we got there was nice, the 2nd day.
-All he did was talk about his ex girlfriend.
+The 1st day we got there was nice, the 2nd day all he did was talk about his ex girlfriend.
 He goes on to say how much he miss their conversation.
 He also said that after what she did to him he could never love another like he loved her.
 He's sad what she did to him also took a part in his heart so he only have 75% to give.
 He tells me he doesn't love me.
 He tells me he's not in love with me and worst he tells me he hates me.
 Still he says I love you and I wanna make my marriage work." -Dipika

 Do Husbands Really Hate Their Wives?

-Hate is a strong and often over-used word.
+Hate is a strong and often overused word.
 It gets applied to everything from distasteful food to TV shows.
 This overuse can mean that people claim to “hate” things (or other people) when instead it’s really a strong, negative emotion that appears in a particular moment in time and then fades.

 So, when a husband says he hates his wife, does he really?

-Unfortunately, yes, it’s possible.
-Some husbands do develop feelings over time that are best described as hate for their wives.
-While hate may seem like too strong of a word in some cases - and perhaps for some a better and more accurate word could be used - hate in these cases is what gets used to describe feelings of disgust, contempt, resentment, or anger.
+While hate may seem like too strong of a word in many cases – and perhaps for some a better and more accurate word could be used – hate in these cases is what typically gets used to describe feelings of disgust, contempt, resentment, or anger.

-Because most people hide their true feelings, especially uncomfortable, painful ones, many wives are left to guess at how their husbands' really feel about them.
+Because most people hide their true feelings, especially uncomfortable, painful ones, many wives are left to guess how their husbands' really feel about them.
 They have to rely on painful clues like unprovoked anger, passive-aggressive behavior, or sarcasm that becomes cruel.
-At some point, after experiencing these types of treatments, a wife may think, “My husband hates me.”

 Thinking it is painful enough – hearing it can be devastating.